 On the other hand, it could also be caused by a loose spring.

-When you feed filament through your extruder, first loosen the spring.
+When you feed filaments through your extruder, first loosen the spring.
 Then you want to slowly tighten the spring until your filament is being extruded by itself.

 Depending on how strong your feeder tension is, this can reduce your extruder flattening, grinding and shaving your filament.

 Old PTFE tubing decreases the movement efficiency of filament.
 Part of your PTFE is constantly exposed to high temperatures and over time, it can carbonize the tube which constricts its size.
 When your tube gets to this point, it’s a good idea to replace it.